vimeo/psalm/docs/issues.md

 ### InvalidArrayOffset

-Emitted when when attempting to access an array using a value that's not a valid offet for that array
+Emitted when attempting to access an array using a value that's not a valid offset for that array

 ```php
 $a = [5, 20, 18];